WorldHistoricalGazetteer/whgazetteer/README.md

 ### Change log

+#### v2.1-beta (27 April 2022)

+- New "Place Collection" feature, added to existing "Dataset Collection" capability.
+Place Collections can be composed of individual place records from one or more datasets (or entire datasets) related to each other in some way.
+Each record can be annotated to explain its inclusion, and the collection itself can include images, links, and an uploaded file.

 #### v2.0.1 (1 Feb 2022)

 - added 'Teaching' section of the site.
 Eight lesson plans included to start, primarily high school level